Interview with Christine Stevens Mills

 - Subtitle: Understanding and Treatment of Thumb Sucking

 - ISBN-13 : 978-1548924256

 - Publisher: Independently published

 - Buy: Amazon.com, Amazon.de

 - Speech Pathologist, IAOM Certified Orofacial Myologist

-- Established Suburban Myofunctional Therapy Clinic a private practice exclusively treating orofacial myofunctional disorders & chronic sucking habits
+- Runs an established suburban myofunctional therapy clinic, a private practice exclusively treating orofacial myofunctional disorders and chronic sucking habits

-- Served on the board of director of the IAOM
+- Served on the Board of Directors of the IAOM